Cryptohawks8726/Aluminum-Private/README.md

 Then, run the installed NSIS app and select "Compile NSI scripts", then open the setup.nsi file in this repository.
 An installer will be produced in the build directory.

+Please remember to update the version number when publishing new releases - all you need to do is change the number at the top of pubspec.yaml!

 ## Getting Started

 TODO